falihfaizal95/Book-Nook/README.md

 Overview

 BookNook is a JavaFX desktop application designed to provide users with an engaging way to explore language and literature.
-Originally inspired by a class project in CSCI 1302 at the University of Georgia, this version of the app has been significantly expanded and independently developed to showcase seamless API integration, responsive UI design, and performance optimization.
+What started off as an idea that I had, this version of the app has been significantly expanded and independently developed to showcase seamless API integration, responsive UI design, and performance optimization.

 Features